edwardsmith999/SimWrapPy/README.md

  - The thread and study class allows multiprocessor parallelism by queuing jobs to utilise the available resources using an internal semaphore system.
  - A framework to setup coupled simulations (setup with http://www.cpl-library.org/) as a combination of multiple run objects.

+## Structure and Objects

+At the top level, you create a study.
+Each study contains a number of threads which each run using the multiprocessor framework in Python.
+You can specify how many to run at the same time based on the compute resource you have available.
+  - study - manages the running of all threads in blocks based on specified max number of cpus
+  - thread - a subprocess running on a thread (should be one per cpu)
+  - run - an object which creates the folder structure, changes inputs and runs the specified executable
+  - inpututils - helper functions to change input files for various codes All runs are defined in terms of an existing code directory with src code, an executable, the location of the  input files and the directory in which to run.
+The user then specifies changes to this base directory to be made in each of the different runs.

 ## Quickstart

 Consider the minimal example in the examples folder: minimal_example.py